Palm oil in many products. But why? Here we explain uses for palm oil.

 You may see palm oil in brands that highlight their “no stir” labeling.

-Companies use palm oil in canned frosting, ice cream, hazelnut and chocolate spread, buttery spreads and margarine and other foods in which consumers want to be able to spread or stir the product.
+Companies use palm oil in peanut butter, canned frosting, ice cream, hazelnut and chocolate spread, buttery spreads and margarine and other foods in which consumers want to be able to spread or stir the product.

 Keeps food from drying out; keeps it crispy and crunchy; and extends the shelf-life